WiaanDuvenhage-200307/loldata/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- My future implementation is to redo the entire test page and make it look more sleek and have better UX
-- I would also most likely redo this entire project, because it is not created and presented to my standard.
-I will most probably redo the project using a different framework like Tailwind CSS or a framework I am familiar with, which is Bootstrap.
+- My future implementation plannings are that I want to fix the timeline chart bug so that it will not only show the data once I zoom out or inspect the page.

+- Another implementation I want to do is by making the page responsive by implementing some kind of framework like Bootstrap of Tailwind-CSS.

+-I also want to make it more visually appealing by adding the image of the champion on the compare page instead of just its name, but I think I would need a better API that will give me more data to work with.

+- I also want to add a "next tournament section" to the dashboard to show when is the next tournament and a countdown of it.
+Alongside that I want to add a "previous result" section which will show what team just played and who won.

 <!-- MOCKUPS -->